Guanacaste Airport Transportation

 • Cons:

-• Cost: The most expensive option per person, though it can be economical for larger groups.
+• Cost: The most expensive option for solo travelers, though it can be more economical for groups of 2 or more.

 • Booking Tip: Research reputable local companies.
 Look for clear communication, confirmation emails, and information on where to meet your driver.
 Provide your flight details accurately.